Purpose of Parish Pastoral Councils

 Newry Parish Pastoral Council was first formed in June 2011.
 Members are expected to serve a minimum of three years and a maximum of six.
-A new Parish Council was recruited during April 2017 and commissioned on Sunday 28th May 2017.
-The new Parish Council term began in June 2017.
+A new Parish Council was recruited during Spring 2023.
+The new Parish Council term began in June 2023.
 The council meets once monthly from September to June each year.

 Current Parish Pastoral Council Members